 Sleep apnea is a condition that affects millions of people around the world.
 It can be characterized by severe chronic snoring and difficulty breathing during the night.

 These symptoms occur as a result of pinched or closed air passages in the back of the throat.
 If the tissues in those airways become too relaxed, or the positioning of the jaw and tongue is misaligned, the sleeper can actually stop breathing altogether.

 The brain has one last recourse to solve this; the sleeper wakes up long enough to take in a deep breath and open up those air passages once again.
 In very minor apnea cases, this only happens a few times a night.
 However, sufferers of more severe apnea can wake as many as hundreds of times each night.

+Many of our patients appreciate the convenience of being able to get a diagnosis without having to sleep away from home in uncomfortable environments.
 With the results from that study, we are able not only to diagnose sleep apnea but also to prepare a treatment plan that will be unique to you.